Fuel Droplet Combustion CFD: Liquid Fuel DPM Spray Simulation in Fluent

-Simulation Process: CFD Modeling of Fuel Droplets with DPM in Fluent
+Simulation Process: DPM and Non-Premixed Modeling in Fluent

 Figure 2: Contours showing a) Temperature and b) Velocity patterns inside the chamber from the non-premixed combustion simulation.